tboby/git-bpf/README.md

     git-bpf-init <target-repository>

+    OPTIONS
+        -r, --remote NAME                The name of the remote to use for syncing rr-cache, defaults to origin.

  - If <target-repository> is not provided, <target-repository> defaults to your current directory (will fail if current directory is not a git repository).
- - The script requires the <target-repository> to have a remote named 'origin'.

 ## Upgrading